Above: Beijing traffic is busy. "Moti" taxi speeds towards TianAnMen Square. Photo gallery below.Across TianAnMen Square

 Above-12: Information about Mao Zedong Memorial Hall, opening hours and more.
 Click to enlarge.

-Above-13: With 440.000 square meters, TianAnMen Square is said to be world's largest city square.
-But when standing there, it actually doesn't feel so big, mausoleum and monuments take a lot of space.
-This is People's Heroes Monument.
-You are no more allowed to go steps onto it.
-Tourists take pictures around this monument which has a lot of history.
+Above-13: TianAnMen Square 440.000 square meters but when standing there, it doesn't feel so big, mausoleum and monuments take much of the space.
+People's Heroes Monument, no more allowed to go the steps onto it.

-Above-14: West from People's Heroes Monument there is People's Great Hall, built in 1959, opened for visitors in 1979.
-Not small, the building is 356 meters long and 206 meters wide.
-The main hall can take 5000 quests and shows there can have thousand dancers, singers and players flowing through its scene.
-Yes, the scale is in place.
-I have visited People's Great Hall for dance shows, concerts and new year party.
+Above-14: West from People's Heroes Monument there is People's Great Hall, built in 1959, opened for visitors in 1979, 356 meters long and 206 meters wide.
+The main hall can take 5000 quests.
+Scale is in place.
+I have visited People's Great Hall for dance shows, concerts and a New Year party.

 From here behind the People's Great Hall (west of it) is the new Beijing Opera house, China National Grand Theatre, unofficially known as the Beijing Egg.